 How to Apply

 The application deadline is October 12 of Senior Fall.
-Students who will be graduating a semester early and who want an earlier response can contact the Master's Programs Coordinator, Dorothy Holland-Minkley, to discuss the possibility of applying in Junior Spring.
+Students who will be graduating a semester early can contact the Master's Programs Coordinator, Dorothy Holland-Minkley, to discuss the possibility of applying in Junior Spring.

 The application materials are: